Migrating to Release 1.7

 xsl/map2htmtoc/map2htmlImpl.xsl and the new templates use the mode

 Plug-ins which override HTML TOC processing should change the map processing templates to

 Flagging logic has been pulled out of the core X/HTML code and moved to a preprocess step.
 This significantly simplifies and optimizes the X/HTML code, while making flagging logic available to any other transformation type.
 The new preprocess step implements all flagging logic; for each active flag, it adds a DITA-OT specific hint into the intermediate topics (implemented as a specialization of the DITA <foreign> element).
 As part of this change, all flagging-related templates in the XHTML code (such as start-flagit and gen-style) are deprecated.

 If you override the X/HTML transforms, you may need to update your overrides to use the new flagging logic.
 In most cases this just means deleting calls to the deprecated templates; in some cases, the calls can be replaced with 2 lines to process flags in new places.
 You should compare your override to the updated XHTML code and update as needed.
-See Flagging updates for details.
+See XHTML migration for flagging updates in DITA-OT 1.7 for details.

 Plug-ins that provide support for new transforms need to ensure that they properly support the DITA <foreign> element, which should be ignored by default; if so, this change will have no immediate impact.
 Support for flagging new transformation types may be more easily added based on this update, because there is no need to re-implement flagging logic, but this is not required.
 See Flagging in the toolkit for details on how to add flagging support.

 The following deprecated XSLT variables have been removed:

 XSLT stylesheets have been split to separate specialization topic code and new

 instructions have been added to topic2fo.xsl.
 Plug-ins which define their own shell